tpeterz/BigData_Kafka/README.md

 The form preserves the selections & the page can be refreshed manually to view an updated list of tracks and their  statistics.

-### Outdated - Consumer (`consumer.py`)
-- Subscribes to `music-streams`
-- Consumes data in real time and stores the latest 50 messages in memory
-- Outputs each received message to the terminal for inspection

 ---

 ### Kafka and Big Data Concepts